vula-africa/coding_tests/tests/unsubmitted_forms/README.md

 - Failures in one batch do not stop the entire job; failed chunks are logged.

 How it works (high level)
-1. Compute sevenDaysAgo using milliseconds.
+1. Compute a UTC midnight cutoff for 7 days ago.
-2. Page through tokens with `createdAt < sevenDaysAgo`.
+2. Page through tokens with `createdAt < cutoff`, ordered by `createdAt, token`.
 3. For each batch:
    - Identify entities still referenced by unexpired tokens and keep them.
    - Delete dependent `new_corpus` for entities safe to delete.